Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - Even though children progress through a series of stages and their performance can be characterized in terms of progression of rules, it doesn’t follow that the cognition systems behind the processing takes the form of a rule-based architecture.
 - E.g. ANN to solve this problem
 ![Figure 9.13]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure9-13.png" | absolute_url }})
-- It is important to realize that the information the network gets is actually quite impoverished.
+- It's important to realize that the information the network gets is actually quite impoverished.
 - The ANN has to figure out that the two groups of units are carrying information about the same side of the balance beam.
 - The ANN predicts that the balance beam will come down on the left hand side when the activation on the left output unit exceeds the activation on the right output unit.
 - Learning is done using the backprop algorithm.
 The error is calculated by determining the difference between the actual output and the correct output.